cryptax/cryptax.github.io/content/posts/hacklu2025.md

 ### r2ai, because I can't help it

 I use [r2ai](https://github.com/radareorg/r2ai/) to decompile `readflag`.
-The `readflag` binary is very straight forward, and actually there is nothing interesting to exploit about it.
+The `readflag` binary is very straight forward, and actually there is nothing interesting to exploit about it: it does what it says: read the flag.

 ```c
 int main(int argc, char **argv, char **envp) {